© Copyright 2014, R. Fleischer

 by the oil film.
 Yes, all this happens in that

 ZDDP is important for Airhead engines.
 ALL ZDDP is NOT the same.
 Zinc dialkyldithiophosphate is both an antioxidant and an antiwear agent, and most formulations are somewhat volatile to a bit too volatile.
 As the oil standards specified by car makers and the SAE went from lower to higher letters (SG to SM, as example), the oils had less ZDDP.
-Newer standards reduce sulfated ash, phosphorous, sulfur, and, of course, zinc.
-The reduction in zinc is to keep the $$$ catalytic converter from being ruined; the other reductions were to lengthen the lifetime for the Oxygen Sensors on modern cars and bikes.
+Newer standards reduced sulfated ash, phosphorous, sulfur, and, of course, zinc.
+The reduction in zinc was to keep the $$$ catalytic converter from being contaminated which reduces or eliminates their prime function; the other reductions were to lengthen the lifetime for the Oxygen Sensors on modern cars and bikes.
 Think about what I just said about oxygen sensors.
 You DO know that your K1100, etc., has one?
 Yes, that means you do not want a high ZDDP level for K bike oils, but you need SOME on the earliest of the K bikes (1983-1986).
 It is a trade-off.

 Most SM oils still contain some ZDDP, but in a less volatile formulation.
 This prolongs cat converter life, but still provides some antiwear protection for engines with high slide-to-roll ratios.
 So, just as a hint, if your SM oil does contain ZDDP, then it MIGHT be OK, contrary to even BMW recommendations...but you need to KNOW.

 Oil drain intervals, etc: This is a vastly misunderstood item.
 My

 information comes from REAL industry experts, not just my personal opinion.

 It is true that car makers tests show that drain intervals of 7500 miles are usually OK,